m-e-h/trailing-spaces/README.md

 cmd
 ===

-A child theme for Saga
+A WordPress child theme for Saga